 Build trust.
 Make it visually appealing.
 Think about the device your visitors are using.
 And keep site navigation simple to get the visitor to the product as quickly as you can.

-If you’re interested in learning more about design for ecommerce, enroll in my new course on Shopify Academy.
+If you’re interested in learning more about design for ecommerce, enroll in my online courses free on Shopify Academy.